dsadaka/drone/README.md

 ## IMPLEMENTATION

 The controller cannot blindly send commands to the drone.
-Realworld external forces act upon the craft so it's not a perfect world.
+In the real world, external forces act upon the craft.
 As opposed to performing complicated calculations connecting power, weight, blade spin rates, gravity, etc, a feedback loop is implemented that compares the requested command (target) with the input from the sensors.
 This is called the PID process (Proportional, Integral, Differential).
 It rapidly re-estimates the current best guess output.

 ### PID